 - If a dog is heading to you, crouch diagonally to let it come to you.
 If a dog goes for you, put something solid between you (don’t stare, scream or yell).
 Slowly walk backwards or sideways.

 - Avoid walking (esp. small) dogs near hovering birds of prey.

 - Train in pet first aid.
 Get a Dog Walker Certificate and take Canine First Aid and Dog Law courses.

 - Keep dogs on leads or in sight, at all times.

 - Most ‘open access’ land require dogs on short leads between 1 March and 31 July, to protect ground nesting birds (all-year near farm animals).

-- Check coastal restrictions (like dog beach bans) before you set off for travel.
+- Check beach bans before you travel.

 - Keep dogs on short leads, near horses.

 - Dogs near cattle could be trampled (even without calves).
 Farmers are allowed to legally shoot dogs that worry livestock.
 If cattle chase dogs, Blue Cross say dogs are usually safer let off the lead, as they can (usually) run faster.
 You’ll have to make that call.